 Baby Blues BBQ is located at 444 Lincoln Blvd. in Venice and Sunset Ave.
 They also have a location in Echo Park.

 The appearance from the street is unimpressive.
 It has bright blue awnings that make it look more like a patio furniture store than a restaurant.

 Once you step inside, the ambiance improves a bit.
 You feel like you’ve been transported to a small town BBQ joint in North Carolina.
-There’s corrugated aluminum siding on the walls, and photos of all kinds of celebrities and random other nick-knacks on the walls.
+There’s corrugated aluminum siding on the walls, and photos of all kinds of celebrities and random other knick-knacks on the walls.

 Baby Blues describes their BBQ style as a hybrid, “featuring a Memphis-style rib, a dry-rubbed baby back, brisket and pork that are slow-smoked in Guinness beer, and a sauce that hails from the western region of North Carolina.”
 Hmm.. sounds good to me!

 At every table was a selection of several BBQ sauces in plastic bottles, including Porno XXX (hot), Ginger Tabasco, BBQ, and Sweet.
 I noticed that all of the sauces were rather thinner than what you would find in sauces that you buy at a grocery store.
-This is consistent with a Carolina BBQ sauce, as opposed to a Kansas City style thicker sauce.
+This is consistent with a Carolina BBQ sauce, as opposed to a Kansas City-style thicker sauce.

 The food arrived very quickly.
 I went with the standard BBQ sauce first, slathering my first slice of meat with it.
 The brisket was fantastic; super tender – some of the tenderest brisket I’ve had.
 I really liked the pepper rub.

 I ended up trying all four of the BBQ sauces and liked them all!
 I think I liked the Porno XXX the best, but it was a bit too hot to have for the whole meal.

 I tried the pulled pork and fell in love with that as well.